-At Preferred Bank we take security very seriously.
-The latest methods in internet system security, as upgraded from time to time, are used to increase and monitor the integrity and security of our system.
+At Preferred Bank, we take security very seriously.
+The latest methods in internet system security are periodically upgraded to increase the integrity and security of our system.

-Internet security does not rely on one technology alone.
-Without everyone's participation, all the security systems and technology in the world are worthless.
+Internet security does not rely on one technological systems alone.
+Without your participation, all of the security systems and technology in the world are worthless.
 You must treat your User ID and password with the utmost confidentiality.
 Passwords should NOT consist of obvious data about the user (i.e. children's names, birthdays or spouse's name).
 Selecting letters that do not create a common word but instead represent the first letter of each word in a favorite phrase, poem or song can create a memorable but difficult to crack password.

-Preferred Bank continues to add additional security measures to our online banking services so that our customers have the confidence that their information is being protected.
+Preferred Bank continues to add further security measures to our online banking services so that our customers will know with confidence that their information is being protected.
 Preferred Bank has two different layers of security that are designed to protect your financial information.

 One Time Password (OTP) devices are provided to select customers that have more complex online banking needs.
 This method requires the use of a token device that generates a random code used in connection with a personal password each time the users logs in to verify their identity.
 Additionally, a response code is given back from the device that authenticates the official Preferred Bank website.